Dan Taylor

 Dan is frequently instructed to defend and prosecute in multi-handed cases, which involve weapons and allegations of serious violence.

-• R v AH (2017) – Defence of a man charged with a s18 stabbing, in what was alleged to be tit-for-tat violence between rival gangs.
-The defendant was acquitted at trial on the basis of self-defence.
+• R v AH (2017) Defence of a man charged with a s18 stabbing, in what was alleged to be tit-for-tat violence between rival gangs.
+The defendant was acquitted at a re-trial on the basis of self-defence.

-• R v GG (2018) – Led junior for the prosecution in a case involving allegation of child cruelty.
-The judge described the abuse that the two children were subjected to, as “sadistic” and among the worst of its kind.
-The case involved evidence from a five year-old girl, with a cocktail of special measures, intermediary and the assistance of a world-renowned child psychologist [BBC News]
+• R v GG (2018) Led junior for the prosecution in a case involving allegation of child cruelty.
+The judge described the abuse that the two children were subjected to, as “sadistic” and among the worst of its kind to come before the court.
+The case involved a significant quantity of Third Party material and evidence from a five year-old girl, with a cocktail of special measures, an intermediary and the assistance of a world-renowned child psychologist.
+[BBC News]

-• R v TB (2015) – Successful defence of a man charged with a s18 stabbing.
+• R v TB (2015) Successful defence of a man charged with a s18 stabbing.
 The incident took place in broad daylight.
-The defendant’s DNA was on the knife and he was positively identified as the assailant.
+The defendant’s DNA was on the knife, he was positively identified as the assailant and made “no comment” in his police interview.
 He was acquitted following a two-week trial.

 Crime

-Dan is often instructed in paper-heavy, multi-handed conspiracies involving offences of dishonesty, drugs and firearms.
+Dan is often instructed in paper-heavy, multi-handed conspiracies involving offences of drugs, firearms and dishonesty offences.
 Over the last 18 months, Dan has defended in a number of large-scale drug conspiracies at courts across England and Wales, cases arising out of ‘Operation Venetic’.

-• R v AD and others (2021) – Instructed for a defendant charged as part of what has been described as the ‘highest value dwelling burglary in English legal history’ [The Guardian]
+• R v AD and others (2021) Instructed for a defendant charged as part of what has been described as the ‘highest value dwelling burglary in English legal history’, including burglaries at the houses off Tamara Ecclestone and Frank Lampard.
+[The Guardian]

-• R v VJ and others (2021) – Instructed on behalf of the lead-defendant in a multi-handed, large-scale drugs conspiracy across three counties in the east of England.
-Following a guilty plea and subsequent Newton hearing, the defendant received a suspended sentence of imprisonment.
+• R v VJ and others (2021) Instructed on behalf of the lead-defendant in a multi-handed, large-scale drugs conspiracy across three counties in the east of England.
+Following a guilty plea and subsequent Newton hearing, the defendant received a suspended sentence of imprisonment, the Judge having determined the facts of the case to be truly “exceptional”.

 Sexual Offences